-The historical data patent is important because it discusses a large number of techniques that a search engine might use in fighting “spamming techniques” that might artifically “inflate” the rankings of web sites, and it works to identify “stale” sites that may be ranked higher than fresher sites that might contain more recently updated information.
+The historical data patent is important because it discusses many techniques that a search engine might use in fighting “spamming techniques” that might artificially “inflate” the rankings of websites.
+It works to identify “stale” sites that may be ranked higher than fresher sites containing more recently updated information.

 I’ll be writing a few posts over the next few weeks about the patent, and try to include some updates that have happened since it was first published.
 This first post looks at how the “freshness” of a page or document might influence its rankings in search results.

 Fresh and Stale Web Pages

 How does a search engine tell how fresh a web page might be, or how stale it is?
 What do those words even mean?
 Why is it important?
 What difference does the age of a page make?
 Does staleness or freshness depend upon the content on a page?

 The Constitution of the United States is an old document, but it’s not stale.
 A news article about the “World Series” from 1918 may not be what a baseball fan wants to see when searching for the “World Series” this October.

 While Babe Ruth is well known as a feared slugger for the New York Yankees, he’s not as well remembered from his earlier days as a Boston Red Sox pitcher who threw a shutout in that 1918 World Series.
 Interesting information, but again, not what a searcher is likely to be looking for in an October 2008 search for “World Series.”

 How do we tell the age of a document, and determine whether or not it is stale?
 What types of things would be used to give a score to a document based upon that age?

 A search engine might look at information from different sources to learn about: